NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JA momentum applies sooner
 - JA snakes adjusted to do chip damage and lift
 - JB has a more steep angle
+- JY
-- JY victim subbable timing made to match Tsunade, is no longer sub unsafe on hit
+  - Victim subbable timing made to match Tsunade
+  - Is no longer sub unsafe on hit
+- RA
-- RA, 4BA(A) changed to be a teleport into the air RKnJ position into normal fall; A and B strings added
+  - Changed to be a teleport into the air RKnJ position into normal fall
+  - A and B strings added
 - RA has three grabbable frames before the teleport
 - RB(B) and RB(A) both face the opponent on the follow up
 - 5Y is a side switch throw